 - Material Transfer Agreement

 It is common for industry partners to request an opportunity to license intellectual property that is developed through sponsored research agreements.
-The Texas Tech University System Office of Technology Commercialization is responsible for negotiating such license agreements for technology developed by university researchers and is available to assist with all intellectual property patent and licensing questions.
+The Texas Tech Office of Research Commercialization is responsible for negotiating such license agreements for technology developed by university researchers and is available to assist with all intellectual property patent and licensing questions.

 Original data produced by the research project is owned by the university.
 This includes any information recorded in any form by the researcher or anyone working on the project, technical data, software code, flow-charts, laboratory books, DNA sequences, viruses, cell lines, etc. The PI, along with the university, is responsible for the retention and appropriate dissemination of the data.
 The project sponsor also may have an impact on what is done with the data.